WCEM (AM): History

 WCEM originally signed on the air on November 11, 1947.
-Its original callsign was WCMD and was known as "The Voice of the Shoremen".
+Its original call sign was WCMD and was known as "The Voice of the Shoremen".
+It became WCEM on December 2, 1949.

 The station was previously owned by MTS Broadcasting Stations before being bought by Draper in 2018.
 It formerly broadcast nostalgic standards and talk radio before switching to the sports radio format in February 2019.
-Under the sports radio format the station broadcasts Baltimore Orioles games, Baltimore Ravens games, University of Maryland football and basketball games, local high school football games, and the powerboat races on the Choptank River.
+Under the sports radio format the station broadcast Baltimore Orioles games, Baltimore Ravens games, University of Maryland football and basketball games, local high school football games, and the powerboat races on the Choptank River.

-As of October 2024, the station has gone dark.
+In October 2024, the station went silent after losing its tower site.
+The Federal Communications Commission cancelled the station's license on November 20, 2025.